frameless/huishoudboekje-nl-design-system-demo/k8s/README.md

 JWT_SECRET="your-jwt-secret"
 ```

-We are using Docker images that are hosted on our own GitLab Image Repository, so please make sure you are on an
+We use [Docker images that are hosted on our own GitLab Image Repository](https://gitlab.com/commonground/huishoudboekje/app-new/-/blob/develop/docker-compose.yaml), so please make sure you are on an
 existing branch.
 Now you can generate the kustomize YAML files by running the build script.

 ```shell